 Federal and state income-based programs such as those that provide assistance with housing, health care, and money for food and other living expenses typically require reporting of any earnings by the recipient of said assistance.
-Many people are enrolled in more than one of these programs.
-State agencies which plan to compensate people must consider how this may affect each of the assistance programs from which workgroup members receive assistance.
+Many community members are enrolled in more than one of these programs.
+State agencies, which plan to compensate eligible community members, must consider how this may affect each of the assistance programs from which workgroup members receive assistance.